-These techniques fall into three typical clusters: the physical arousal that constitutes the terror of panic, the ‘wired’ feelings of tension that correlated with being ‘stressed out’, and the mental anguish of rumination – a brain that wont stop thinking distressing thoughts.
+This article explores a number of anxiety management techniques.
+These techniques fall into three typical clusters: the physical arousal that constitutes to the terror of panic, the ‘wired’ feelings of tension that correlate with being ‘stressed out’, and the mental anguish of rumination – a brain that wont stop thinking distressing thoughts.

 Cluster One: Physical arousal